A-Ahmed100216/interview_prep/README.md

 * DQL - Data Query Language - SELECT
 * DCL - Data Control Language - GRANT, REVOKE
 I have experience in using these actions to create tables and query within the northwind database which is the default database within Microsoft Azure.
 One task I was asked to complete was CRUD a database within Python and then import data from a csv file.
 This task entailed creating a table within the database, importing data and allowing users to query via a specific search criterion, in this case, movie name.
 Users, could also implement DML and update the table with their own inputs.
 The result of this task was a functioning movie table which users could access within python.
+I also have experince in using SQL with Python in a project wherein i created an airline booking system.

 ## Python
+### What is DRY
+DRY is a Python acronym for Don't Repeat Yourself
 ### What is OOP and what are the 4 pillars?
 Give an example of how you implemented OOP
 OOP is an acronym for Object Oriented Programming.
 The 4 pillars are: